ron-ligsay/ML-Path/src/deep_learning/02_notes_keras_deeplearning.md

 ### Vanishing Gradients
 * occurs when many layers have very small slopes (e.g. due to being on flat part of tanh curve)
 * in deep networks, updates to backprop were close to 0

+# Model
+**Validation in deep learning**
+* commonly use validation split rather than cross-validation
+* deep learning widely used on large datasets
+* single validation score is based on large amount of data, and is reliable

+### Early Stopping